These Technician Bio Tips Help You Introduce Your Technician Before They Even Arrive

 Chris Hunter, ServiceTitan’s Director of Customer Relations, built technician bios for Hunter Super Techs, the HVAC and plumbing company he built in Ardmore, Okla.
 He’s also founder of the GoTime Success Group, which seeks to empower trade industry owners to build their businesses and their revenue.

 “These bios are super important,” Hunter says.
-“Customers do business with people they know, like and trust.
+“Customers do business with people they know, like, and trust.
 Sending out these bios helps you connect with the customer and sets you up for success before you even get to the home.”

-Here are Hunter’s tips and best practices for creating an employee bio template to standardize technician biographies for delivery to customers:
+Here are Hunter’s step-by-step tips and best practices for creating an employee bio template to standardize technician biographies for delivery to customers: